 As The Southport School is a Diocesan Owned School, the governing body of the School is Diocesan Council.
 The members of Diocesan Council are:

-Diocesan Council delegates certain governance functions to The Southport School Council via the School’s Constitution.
+Diocesan Council delegates certain governance functions to The Southport School Council via – The Southport School Charter

-In circumstances where the Directors of the Governing Body must be provided with a report about sexual abuse or likely sexual abuse the Diocesan Council has, pursuant to Section 366B of the Education (General Provisions) Act 2017 delegated that role to Mr Greg Milles, the Director of Professional Standards within the diocese.
+In circumstances where the Directors of the Governing Body must be provided with a report about sexual abuse or likely sexual abuse the Diocesan Council has, pursuant to Section 366B of the Education (General Provisions) Act 2006 delegated that role to Ms Sherril Butterworth – Executive Director of Anglican Schools Commission.

 Mr Perrin was appointed to Council in 2003 and Chairman in 2010.
 He is a qualified solicitor (Queensland Institute of Technology).